Feline Leukemia In Your Cat – FeLV+, FLV+

 Could My Cat Have Caught The Leukemia Virus From A Virus-contaminated Environment Such As An Animal Shelter?

 That is very unlikely.
 The feline leukemia virus only survives a few hours outside of a cat’s body at room temperature. (read here) Ordinary household detergents including bleach successfully kill the feline leukemia virus on household surfaces.
+The FeLV virus is fragile, it does not survive long outside a cat’s body – less than a few hours under normal hygienic household or cattery conditions. (read here)

 If My Cat Is Still Test-Negative For Feline Leukemia What Should I Do To Protect It?